Akpabio, Emir, others hail JAMB registrar for anti-corruption fight – The Sun Nigeria

 From Adanna Nnamani, Abuja

-The Joint Administration and Matriculation Board (JAMB) registrar, Professor Ishaq Oloyede, on Tuesday, received a standing ovation from anti-corruption stakeholders for what they called his unwavering passion in promoting moral behaviour and reducing corruption in the nation.
+The Joint Administration and Matriculation Board (JAMB) registrar, Professor Ishaq Oloyede, yesterday, received a standing ovation from anti-corruption stakeholders for what they called his unwavering passion in promoting moral behaviour and reducing corruption in the nation.

-Oloyede was recognized during the Independent Corrupt Practices and Other Related Offences Commission (ICPC), Policy dialogue on corruption, social norms and behaviour change in Nigeria in Abuja,
+Oloyede was recognised during the Independent Corrupt Practices and Other Related Offences Commission (ICPC) policy dialogue on corruption, social norms and behaviour change in Nigeria in Abuja.

 He was singled out for praise by the guest speaker, Professor Toyin Falola, who noted that the registrar had distinguished himself as a public officer and deserved to be honored.